LeNaya S Crawford, LMFT, RPT, RYT- The Holistic MFT

-LeNaya is a featured mental health expert for the Huffington Post, Healthline, Ask men and Daily motion.
+LeNaya is a featured mental health expert for the Huffington Post, Health line, Ask men and Daily motion and more.

 Sarah Anne Patton is a Licensed Associate Professional Counselor in the state of Georgia.
 She earned her Bachelor’s degree in Psychology from the University of Georgia, and her Master’s of Science in Clinical Mental Health Counseling from Mercer University.

 In addition to her degrees, Miss Patton is certified as an Anger Resolution Blueprint Specialist as well as a Moral Reconation Therapy (MRT) provider.
 Miss Patton has also had extensive training in suicide prevention and crisis intervention.

 Sarah Anne has over 3 years of experience working in a variety of counseling settings and populations including private practice, community-based counseling, court mandated programs, and a substance abuse rehabilitation center.
 Miss Patton specializes primarily in working with adults and teens with substance abuse and/or mental health concerns.

 She uses an integrated theoretical approach when working with clients.
 She uses approaches and techniques from several different counseling theories including person-centered therapy, behavior therapy, CBT, motivational interviewing, and reality therapy in order to be able to best serve each individual client’s unique needs.